 - Low P/B Ratio (Undervalued Stock): IFCI has a low Price to Book Value (P/B) ratio of 1.89, which indicates that it is trading close to its intrinsic value and may be undervalued.

-- Increase in FIIs Holding: Foreign Institutional Investors (FIIs) have increased their holding to 2.64% in December 2024 from 2.60% in September 2024, which indicates growing confidence in the IFCI future potential by the FIIs.
+- Increase in FIIs Holding: Foreign Institutional Investors (FIIs) have increased their holding to 2.73% in March 2025 from 2.60% in December 2024, which indicates growing confidence in the IFCI future potential by the FIIs.

 Cons of IFCI